 Dining Services is looking for student managers, dish washing staff, hot line servers, cooks, and interns.
 Apply today!

-The i-card functions as an official ID card and will provide you with access to locations across campus (e.g. fitness centers, student activities and events, laundry facilities, athletic events, etc).
-You'll never have to carry cash on campus with your i-card linked to your FLEX account or your PNC account!
+Your University ID card functions as an official identification card and will provide you with access to locations across campus (e.g. fitness centers, student activities and events, laundry facilities, athletic events, etc).
+You'll never have to carry cash on campus with your ID card linked to your FLEX account or your PNC account!

 For a complete list of locations that accept FLEX, visit the FLEX website or call (302) UD1-CARD.

 PNC is the University's banking partner.
 More information can be found at pnc.com/ud.

 Please use the format below to ensure accurate and timely delivery: